Palo Alto, California

 What is the Eichler tract concentration in Palo Alto and what should buyers know?

-Palo Alto holds the largest concentration of Joseph Eichler tract homes in the country, more than 2,700 across Greenmeadow, Greer Park, Royal Manor, Fairmeadow, Charleston Meadows, and other south Palo Alto subdivisions built 1949 to 1974.
+Palo Alto holds one of the largest concentrations of Joseph Eichler tract homes in the country, more than 2,700 across Greenmeadow, Greer Park, Royal Manor, Fairmeadow, Charleston Meadows, and other south Palo Alto subdivisions built 1949 to 1974.
 Classic Eichler features: post-and-beam construction, atrium courtyards, floor-to-ceiling glass walls, radiant slab heating, flat or low-slope roof.
 Era-typical findings: original tar-and-gravel roof replacement ($40K to $80K), single-pane glass replacement (HOA may restrict the choice in historic tracts), radiant heat repair (specialty plumbing required), and asbestos in some original adhesives.
 Eichler-experienced inspection is essential.

 Work with Lily on a Palo Alto transaction

-Call (415) 910-3958 Email Lily
+Call (415) 910-3958 Email Lily Get Your Home's Value Sell Your Home